zanedr/front-end-submissions-public/1701/mod-3/self-directed/Keane_Leta/1-checkin.md

 #### Biggest Challenges
 I foresee the API call being the largest challenge, since it also inherently involves the webcam, video elements, and canvas elements all at once.

+## Instructor Notes

+- Get webcam hooked up and displaying with a video tag